-I wish to test the fit of a variable to a normal distribution, using the 1-sample Kolmogorov-Smirnov (K-S) test.
+I wish to test the fit of a variable to a normal distribution, using the 1-sample Kolmogorov-Smirnov (K-S) test in SPSS Statistics 21.0 or a prior version.
 There are three SPSS procedures that compute a K-S test for normality and they report two very different p (significance) values for the same data.
 If I choose 'Analyze->Descriptive Statistics->Explore' from the menus, click the Plots button and check "Normality plots with tests", then the EXAMINE command is run and the K-S test with Lilliefors correction (for sample-based parameters) is printed.
 If I choose 'Analyze->Nonparametric Tests->Legacy Dialogs->1-Sample K-S' and take the default test for a normal distribution, then the NPAR TESTS command is run and the K-S test results are also reported.
 (In versions prior to Statistics 18., the path to K-S in NPAR TESTS was

 Analyze->Nonparametric Tests->1-Sample K-S.) If I choose